Schmeckfest: Beginning

 South Dakota Mennonite College was founded in 1900, and three years later, classes began in "The College" building (today's "Music Hall"), located one-quarter mile south of the downtown area of Freeman, S.D.
 Today, Freeman Academy is a private Christian school for grades 1-12.

 The first Schmeckfest was Friday, March 13, 1959.
 The German "tasting festival" was served buffet style in the basement of Pioneer Hall in Freeman, SD.
 All guests were encouraged to "take all you want, but eat all you take".
 The cost of meal tickets was one dollar for adults and fifty cents for grade school children.
 Preschool-aged kids ate free.
 Serving began at 5:00 p.m. followed at 7:00 by a "period of relaxation with recorded German music" and a talent program.
-The popularity of that first festival exceeded expectations; many people were disappointed to learn the food was gone by the time they arrived.
+The popularity of that first festival exceeded expectations; many people were disappointed to learn the German food was gone by the time they arrived; volunteers ended up making multiple trips to local grocery stores for food they could quickly prepare for people patiently waiting in line.
 But the organizers, the Freeman Junior College Women's Auxiliary, saw the interest in the event and the potential it offered.
-The second Schmeckfest was held in 1960 and the festival became an annual event.

-Since then Schmeckfest has expanded to two days, then to three days and later to four days — two days for two consecutive weekends in March or April.
-Following a three-year hiatus due to the Covid-19 pandemic in 2020-22, Schmeckfest returned in 2023 as a one-weekend festival; that format continues.
+Schmeckfest became an annual event starting in 1960, expanding to two days, three days, and eventually, two consecutive two-day weekends in late March / early April.
+During the Covid-19 pandemic years of 2020-2022, instead of a sit-down meal, the Schmeckfest meal was offered for carryout only, and no cultural activities were held.
+Schmeckfest returned to its previous format starting in 2023, but on one weekend only.
+With Freeman Academy exploring its options for the future as of early 2026, the future of Schmeckfest may be in doubt.